leecourt98/leecourt98.github.io/published-work/index.md

 #### Public Policy Institute of California

-At PPIC, Courtney researches K-12 and higher education policy, with an emphasis on examining outcomes in California.
+At PPIC, Courtney researched K-12 and higher education policy, with an emphasis on examining outcomes in California, in addition to topics in labor economics and demography.

 **Publications**